-Applications for the 2017 Cadetship Program are now closed.
-Applications for 2018 will commence in March 2017.
+Applications for the 2020 Cadetship Program are now closed.

 What is the Cadetship?

-The Cadetship is a unique program that provides candidates with on-the-job training in the ABCB Office, and the opportunity to develop skills relevant to the construction industry.
+The Cadetship provides graduates with a unique insight into the development of the NCC and the opportunity to develop skills relevant to the construction industry.

 Applicants with good communication and research capabilities and strong team work skills are sought.
 Given the nature of the ABCB's work, applicants who have studied or worked in the following fields are encouraged to apply: